United States home front during World War II: FEPC

-The Fair Employment Practices Commission (FEPC) was a federal executive order requiring companies with government contracts not to discriminate based on race or religion.
+The Fair Employment Practice Committee (FEPC) was the result of a federal executive order requiring companies with government contracts not to discriminate based on race or religion.
 It assisted African Americans in obtaining defense industry jobs during the second wave of the Great Migration of southern blacks to Northern and Western war production and urban centers.
 Under pressure from A. Philip Randolph's growing March on Washington Movement, on June 25, 1941, President Roosevelt created the Fair Employment Practices Committee (FEPC) by signing Executive Order 8802.
 It said, "there shall be no discrimination in the employment of workers in defense industries or government because of race, creed, color, or national origin".
 In 1943 Roosevelt greatly strengthened FEPC with a new executive order, #9346.
 It required that all government contracts have a non-discrimination clause.
 FEPC was the most significant breakthrough ever for Blacks and women on the job front.
 During the war, the federal government operated airfields, shipyards, supply centers, ammunition plants, and other facilities that employed millions.
 FEPC rules applied and guaranteed equality of employment rights.
 These facilities shut down when the war ended.
 In the private sector, the FEPC was generally successful in enforcing non-discrimination in the North and West but did not attempt to challenge segregation in the South, and in the border region, its intervention led to hate strikes by angry white workers.